nearform/ag-grid-url-sync/README.md

 - **Complete text filter support** - All 8 AG Grid text operations (contains, equals, not contains, not equal, starts with, ends with, blank, not blank)
 - **Complete number filter support** - All 9 AG Grid number operations (equals, not equal, greater than, greater than or equal, less than, less than or equal, in range, blank, not blank)
+- **Complete date filter support** - All 9 AG Grid date operations (equals, not equal, before, before or equal, after, after or equal, in range, blank, not blank)
-- **Mixed filter scenarios** - Text and number filters working together (Sales team + salary filters, Engineering + experience, Executive view with high salaries)
+- **Mixed filter scenarios** - Text, number, and date filters working together (Sales team + salary filters, Engineering + experience, Executive view with high salaries)
 - **Number operation demos** - Dedicated buttons for salary ranges, age filtering, experience thresholds, and blank number fields
 - **URL sharing workflow** - Copy to clipboard, email, and Slack integration
 - **Performance monitoring** - Real-time benchmarks and stress testing with mixed filter types
-- **Error handling** - Malformed URL and invalid filter testing for both text and numbers
+- **Error handling** - Malformed URL and invalid filter testing for both text, number, and date
 - **Complete API showcase** - Generate URLs, apply filters, clear filters with comprehensive examples

 ### ⚛️ [React Integration](./examples/react-basic/basic-grid.tsx)

 Clean React component showing the `useAGGridUrlSync` hook:

-- React hook integration with AG Grid for text and number filters
+- React hook integration with AG Grid for text, number, and date filters
 - Automatic filter state management for mixed filter types
 - Share button with clipboard functionality
 - Filter status indicators and controls
-- Auto-apply filters on component mount with both text and number support
+- Auto-apply filters on component mount with all filter types
 - Enhanced employee data with salary, age, and experience columns
 - Full TypeScript support with comprehensive type coverage